-Oral history allows individual Americans to tell their personal stories about their lives during World War II.
+Oral history allows individual Americans to tell their personal stories about their lives in the U.S. armed services.
 It allows the student historian to hone the skills of inquiry, research, organization, and writing.
 It also rescues little pieces of history from oblivion.
-In this activity, students develop clear research questions, conduct a personal interview and integrate quotations into their written text while maintaining the flow of ideas.
+In this activity, students develop clear research questions, conduct a personal interview of a person who is currently a member of the U.S. armed service or who has served in the past.
+Integrate quotations into your written text while maintaining the flow of ideas.